Pratik-ahirrao/dynamicEarthNet/README.md

 ```
 2. Dask: Dask is a parallel computing library for Python that enables parallel and
 distributed computing across multiple CPU cores or clusters.
 It allows users to
-work with large datasets that are too big to fit into memory on a single ma-
-chine, by breaking them into smaller partitions and distributing them across
+work with large datasets that are too big to fit into memory on a single machine, by breaking them into smaller partitions and distributing them across
 multiple processors or machines.

 ```sh